mikedshadow/getdata/README.md

 Now using this vector as the rows in 'features' extract the names(use as.character) of the column variables, add in "activity" and "subject" , and store as 'featnames'.

 Using 'featnames' assign the variables their names from the codebook with names().
 Convert 'activity' and 'subject' to factors and give the activities their names from the activity_labels.txt file.
-I suppose this could be done with extracting code but it was short,there are only six activities.
+I suppose this could be done with extracting code but it was short, there are only six activities.
+This dataset would be the result of step 4 in the instructions.

+Finally, construct the tidy dataset, 'tidy' by using the summarise_each function in the dplyr package with the mean function and the two grouping variables 'activity' and 'subject'.
+Then the write.table function produces the output file tidy.txt which is in the github repo in addition to being submitted on Coursera.
+Thanks for your time, I tried to be concise.